 The Illinois Central may have only been a moderately sized Class I system but its passenger services were legendary.
 While the railroad’s flagship train was the Panama Limited, it’s super luxurious service between New Orleans and Chicago, its fabled City of New Orleans, which plied the same route as the Panama became its most legendary train.
 While the Panama was all about luxury and first class traveling the New Orleans, similar to that of the California Zephyr, was meant to be a vacationing experience that anyone could enjoy.
 The streamliner would earn renowned status when Steve Goodman wrote that famous song immortalizing the train in 1970 (performed by Arlo Guthrie).
 Today, due the immense popularity

 brought to the train by Mr. Goodman’s hit song, Amtrak revived the name in 1981 after a brief hiatus when it was initially discontinued upon the railroad’s startup in 1971.
-For more reading about the IC's passenger services please click here.

 An IC E9A and E7A power the "Land O' Corn" over the Rock River at Rockford, Illinois on July 29, 1964.